 Bansko in summer is simply a glorious place to spend the Bulgarian holidays.
 Bansko is Bulgaria’s largest ski resort and is located on the edge of the Pirin National Park in Bulgaria.
 Bansko is easy to reach and superbly located for visits to Sofia and Plovdiv.
-You can easily visit the Rila mountains from Bansko and in a town where the local community have been catering to year round visitors for decades, its an easy place to spend the summer in Bulgaria.
+Bansko is an easy, and excellent place to spend the summer in Bulgaria.

 Summer in Bansko attracts many nationalities – not least Bulgarian’s looking to escape the heat of Sofia.
 While the ski resort of Bansko is extremely busy during ski season, the summer is much quieter.

 You’ll love Bansko if you like hiking, good food, mountain biking, a cost of living that is the envy of the rest of Europe.
 If you like good warm, even hot days and cooler nights then Bansko is for you over summer.
 If you like mountain scenery, a laid back atmosphere and fresh fruit and veg from the market every day, then come on and spend your summer in Bansko – there’s lots to do here!

 In this guide, you’ll find a host of summer activities to do in Bansko in the summer – from free festivals to mountain biking, horse riding, hiking and visiting Spas.

 Bansko is Bulgaria’s biggest ski resort and is at the foot of the Pirin Mountains.
 Bansko is 157 kilometres from Sofia.
 That’s around a 2-hour drive from Bulgaria’s capital city.
 It’s also only 2.5 hours from Plovdiv to Bansko, these are two closest cities with airports.